About Veterinary Care in Carlisle

 Top-rated veterinary clinics in Carlisle

 There are 9 veterinary clinics in Carlisle, with an average Google rating of 4.8★.
-All 9 clinics treat dogs and cats.
-None offer farm or large-animal services.
-Three clinics offer emergency or out-of-hours care.
-There is no explicit 24-hour veterinary cover confirmed locally.
-The total reviews across all clinics number 1579, indicating a strong overall clinic depth with services spread among multiple providers.
+Among these, 8 clinics treat dogs and cats, and 4 offer farm or large-animal services.
+Only 3 clinics provide emergency or out-of-hours care, and 24-hour veterinary cover is not available in Carlisle.

 Best Rated Veterinary Clinics in Carlisle, Cumbria